 Only I don’t want to be in it.

 We’re not by ourselves either.

-For he goes hand in hand with his cousin OCD.
+For he goes hand in hand with his cousins, Depression and OCD.

 Together they have made a circus of acrobatic fear and panic,